dsmurl/mirror-ball/docs/initial-plan.md

   - Delete button for admin only.
 - Build: emitted assets uploaded to the same S3 bucket under `site/` prefix; images under `images/` prefix.
 Prefer one bucket with prefixes.
 - Nx: Frontend is an Nx app (`apps/frontend`), with tasks `nx serve frontend` and `nx build frontend`.

+UX note for domain restriction
+- Read a public config var `VITE_ALLOWED_EMAIL_DOMAINS` (optional) to display an informative message on the upload screen if the signed-in user’s email is not in an allowed domain, and disable the upload button client-side.
+Server remains the source of truth.

 #### 7) Infrastructure (Pulumi, AWS)
 Stacks: `dev` (default)